api3dao/data-feed-reader-example/README.md

 repo, you will need to specify dAPI names as the environment variable `DAPI_NAME`.

 Beacons and Beacon sets are read using their IDs.
-You can find the Beacons available on the Polygon testnet [here](https://github.com/api3dao/operations/tree/main/data/apis).
+You can find the Beacons available on the Polygon testnet [here](https://github.com/api3dao/operations/tree/main/data/apis), in `beacons/` under the respective API provider's directory.
 While using the scripts in this repo, you will need to specify data feed ID as the environment variable `DATA_FEED_ID`.

 ## Installation instructions